-Mesorectum (a collection of tissues located between the wall of the rectum and its visceral fascia) is not described as an identifiable structure in most works on human anatomy, although it is mentioned by many embryologists.
+Mesorectum (a set of tissues located between the wall of the rectum and its visceral fascia) is not described as an identifiable structure in most works on human anatomy, although it is mentioned by many embryologists.

-A more accurate understanding of the rectum, mesorectum, innervation and vascularization of them and the surrounding structures has appeared recently.
+A more accurate understanding of the rectum, mesorectum, innervation and vascularization of them and surrounding structures has appeared recently.
 New developments in imaging techniques such as endorectal ultrasound (ERUS) and magnetic resonance imaging (MRI) will undoubtedly shed light on the “normal” anatomy of these structures.

 What is Hemorrhoids

-Only in the 18th century were cavernous formations found in the distal part of the rectum.
-The mechanisms of the pathogenesis of hemorrhoids were studied much later, after a hundred years, a great contribution to this was made by the famous Russian surgeons N.V.
+Only in the 18th century were cavernous formations discovered in the distal part of the rectum.
+The mechanisms of the pathogenesis of hemorrhoids were studied much later, a hundred years later, a great contribution to this was made by famous Russian surgeons N.V.
 Sklifosovsky, A.V.
-Starkov, P.A.Butkovsky and A.N.
+Starkov, P.A.
+Butkovsky and A.N.
 Ryzhikh.

 Etiology and pathogenesis

 Rice.
 197. Localization of hemorrhoids.
-1 - on the back-side wall (at 7 o'clock on the dial); 2 - on the anterolateral (at 11 o'clock); 3 - on the side wall (at 3 o'clock); 4 - superior rectal artery
+1 – on the posterolateral wall (at 7 o’clock on the dial); 2 – on the anterolateral (at 11 o’clock); 3 – on the side wall (at 3 o’clock); 4 – superior rectal artery

 Classification